gautamHCSCV/Prediction-of-sincere-questions/README.md

 # Prediction-of-sincere-questions
 Classify questions as sincere or insincere.
-Deployed the model using flask on colab.
-Questions with hateful content, abusive language, sexual content or personal attacks are considered insincere questions.
+Deployed the model using flask on colab. .
+It helps to eliminate questions that contain abusive language, hate speeches, sexual contents or contents that can lead to violence.
+Used NLP library for text pre-processing, pre-trained BURT model from TensorFlow hub and ran different parts of model on different devices (CPU or GPU).

 We used a pre-trained bert model.
 We trained it on Quora questions dataset.
 Here are some demos of working of flask application.